 How to Plan for Data Center Decommissioning

 About the only thing harder than building a data center is dismantling one.
 The potential for disruption of business is much greater with data center decommissioning than with construction.
-The recent decommissioning of the Titan supercomputer at the Oak Ridge National Laboratory (ORNL) reveals just how complicated the process can be.
-More than 40 people were involved with the project, including staff from ORNL, supercomputer manufacturer Cray, and external subcontractors….
-Read More
+A case in point, the decommissioning of the Titan supercomputer at the Oak Ridge National Laboratory (ORNL), reveals just how complicated the process can be.
+More than 40 people were involved with the project, including staff from ORNL, supercomputer manufacturer Cray, and… Read More

 COVID-19 and Minimizing Data Center Risk